dobbsbp/Arcade-Controller/README.md

 ## What kind of limitations are there?

 I have not tested this yet but I read that there is a limit of 10 keys being pressed at the same time.
 For an arcade system, this probably not going to be a problem.

-Lag.
-There is currently some noticeable lag that needs to be addressed.
-There's some minor adjustments to the code that will be made in the near future, but in the mean time things work ok and is playable.

 ## Known problems?